Agricultural and forestry land classification

 LCCF Land Capability Classification for Forestry

-LCCF surveys have been undertaken by Soil Environment Services for developments in upland areas as this land classification system is an aid to decision-making at broad planning levels, as a guide for land managers and as a statement of the natural resources of the land of Britain in terms of forestry.
+Forestry land classification, or LCCF surveys, have been undertaken by Soil Environment Services for developments in upland areas as this land classification system is an aid to decision-making at broad planning levels, as a guide for land managers and as a statement of the natural resources of the land of Britain in terms of forestry.

-Unlike the land classifications systems for agriculture, LCCF includes an assessment of the windthrow hazard that may occur in an area.
+Unlike the land classifications systems for agriculture, Forestry land classification (LCCF) includes an assessment of the windthrow hazard that may occur in an area.
 Due to the prevalence of planting in the hill areas of Britain where high wind speeds and soils producing shallow rooting are most likely to occur in combination, windthrow hazard is recognised as a limitation in this land classification.

 Please contact us if you require this type of investigation.